List of deepest mines

-This list of deepest mines includes operational and non-operational mines that are at least 2224 m, which is the depth of Veryovkina Cave, the deepest known natural cave in the world.
+This list of deepest mines includes operational and non-operational mines that are at least 2224 m, which is the depth of Krubera Cave, the deepest known natural cave in the world.
 The depth measurements in this list represent the difference in elevation from the entrance of the mine to the deepest excavated point.

 The definition of mine for this list is an artificially made excavation for the purpose of extracting resources, that can potentially be accessed by humans.